AlbertoV5/Reaper-BTR-Game/readme.md

 ### Description:
-Press keys to the beat of your song, achieve the highest score to show all of your clients your key pressing skills while producing hot tapes.
+Press keys to the beat of your song, achieve the highest score to show all of your clients your key pressing skills while producing bangers.

 ### Installation:
 1. Place all 3 BTR scripts in the same directory.